 Washington, DC: Covington & Burling LLP

-Vault is the most comprehensive and trusted resource for law students and laterals to research law firms.
-Vault’s law firm rankings and profiles deliver the insider perspective and essential information candidates need to make successful career decisions.
-Each year, Vault surveys thousands of associates to understand what life is like for attorneys at the nation’s top law firms.
-Vault ranks law firms by prestige, region, and practice area as well as top firms for quality of life using its annual survey results.
-Additionally, Vault publishes other valued resources including the Vault Guide to Summer Associate Programs and Interviewing, Vault’s Guide to Legal Practice Areas, the Vault Guide to First Year of Law School, and Law Firm Diversity Profiles.
-This year, Vault also released the Vault Guide to Navigating Your Legal Career in the Time of Coronavirus.
+Vault Law, an Infobase company, is the most comprehensive and trusted resource for law students and laterals to research law firms.
+Vault Law’s law firm rankings and profiles deliver the insider perspective and essential information candidates need to make successful career decisions.
+Each year, Vault Law surveys thousands of associates to understand what life is like for attorneys at the nation’s top law firms.
+Vault Law ranks law firms by prestige, region, and practice area as well as top firms for quality of life using its annual survey results.
+Additionally, Vault Law publishes other valued resources including the Vault Guide to Summer Associate Programs and Interviewing, Practice Perspectives: Vault’s Guide to Legal Practice Areas, and Law Firm Diversity Profiles.
 Through Vault’s law school platform, thousands of students from nearly 100 partnering law schools across the country have unlimited access to this critical information.

 Questions?
 Contact Vault's Senior Law Editor, Mary Kate Sheridan: email@example.com